 - Severe abdominal pain, the location of which can depend on which area of your gut is affected.

 - Frequent diarrhoea that may also contain pus, mucus, or blood.
-You may need to reach a toilet quickly or often – known as toilet urgency or frequency.
+You may need to go to the toilet quickly or often – known as toilet urgency or frequency.

 - Anaemia.
 A lack of iron can lead to anaemia, where the body has fewer red blood cells to transport oxygen to cells.
 The risk of anaemia increases if you’re losing blood, aren’t eating enough, or your body can’t fully absorb nutrients from food.